 Police investigating after viral video shows 2 men fighting on MRT train

-SINGAPORE: A video showing two men fighting on a moving MRT train, alarming commuters in the cabin, has gone viral on social media.
+SINGAPORE: The police are investigating after a video was widely circulated online showing two men fighting on a moving MRT train, alarming commuters in the cabin.

 In response to queries from Channel NewsAsia, the police confirmed on Sunday (Apr 8) that a report was made on the incident and investigations are ongoing.